RikaGoldberg/quartzv4/content/notes/Vote Escrow (VeTokens).md

 - seed
 ---

+#toprocess

 See draft article: https://docs.google.com/document/d/1y26rZ9opaShUD3Jkf3-kHxGJE9UhJ0TwmxmwW-qPUio/edit?usp=sharing

 See: [WTF are VeTokens](/notes/WTF%20are%20VeTokens.md)

 Basic economics is to reduce the supply of tokens to increase the price.
 On top of that, you can increase demand by making the tokens have utility - giving holders perks, yields, & governance.
 Holders should have claims to the tokens cash flows.

-If supply goes up, inflation increases and your tokens are worth less so you need to unstake them.
+If supply goes up, inflation increases and your tokens are worth less so you need to un stake them.

 As Trent writes in [The Web3 Sustainability Loop](/notes/The%20Web3%20Sustainability%20Loop.md)